vanish125/gpsdo-fw/README.md

 If `Sync` mode is on, the MCU controlled PPS output will be synchronized to the GPS PPS output as soon as the GPS module gets a fix.
 The deviation between the two PPS outputs will then be monitored and the MCU controlled PPS output will be resynced to the GPS PPS output as soon as it deviates from more than `threshold` clock cycles during more than `delay` seconds.

+If the `PPS auto resync` is set to `ON` in the `PPB` menu, the MCU controlled PPS Output will also be automatically resynced to the GPS PPS Output the first time PPM mean value reaches 0.

 The dedicated `PPS` menu allows monitoring the deviation between the MCU controlled PPS output and the GPS PPS output and setting the synchronization parameters:
   - The `Shift` entry shows the shift between MCU PPS output and GPS PPS output in clock cycles
   - The `Shift milliseconds` entry shows the shift between MCU PPS output and GPS PPS output in milliseconds